axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

 <h1>Salaries Are  Debt</h1>
  <p>Responsible adults know what they need, and everybody person you hire is a responsible adult.
 They are quite capable of figuring out how much they need to take home regularly; or put another way, they are quite capable of deciding how much to extract from the wealth that everybody helped create.
 This is what &ldquo;salaries&rdquo; should be: predictable and regular wealth extraction.
 But they are a form of wealth extraction, but a market-driven price, same as pees.</p>
- <p>The owners, on the other hand,m get to extract wealth from everybody&rsquo;s work,
+ <p class="_mb0">The owners, on the other hand,m get to extract wealth from everybody&rsquo;s work,
   <ul>
    <li>People do the work.</li>
    <li>This shows in the books as debt.</li>